 3. And the king spoke to Ashpenaz, the master of his eunuchs, to bring in some of the sons of Israel, including some of the royal seed and of the nobles,

-4.young men in whom there was no blemish, and of good appearance, skillful in all wisdom, possessing knowledge and insightful, and who have the capacity to stand in the king’s palace, and to teach them the learning and the language of the Chaldeans.
+4.young men in whom there was no blemish, and of good appearance, skillful in all wisdom, possessing knowledge, and insightful, and who had the capacity to stand in the king’s palace, and to teach them the learning and the language of the Chaldeans.

-5. And the king appointed for them a daily portion of the king’s daily food and of the wine which he drank, and to develop them three years, so that at the end of their training, they might stand before the king.
+5. And the king ordered that they should have a portion of the king’s daily food and of the wine which he drank and that they should be nourished three years, and at the end of their appointed time, that they should stand before the king.

 6. Now, among those of the sons of Judah were Daniel, Hananiah, Mishael, and Azariah.